viblo/Munk2D/README.md

 having GLUT or libxmu installed.

 Windows: Visual Studio projects are included in the msvc/ directory.
-While I try to make sure the MSVC 10 project is up to date, I don't have MSVC 9 to keep that project updated regularly.
+While I try to make sure the MSVC 10 project is up-to-date, I don't have MSVC 9 to keep that project updated regularly.
 It may not work.
 I'd appreciate a hand fixing it if that's the case.